Ideologies stack

 This then makes me wonder why the two stacks look so different.
 If the core is the same, why don’t they end up manifesting in the same behaviours?

-I only really have an intuition here, but I suspect its something like cultural laziness.
+I only really have an intuition here, based largely on the literature surrounding political affiliation,5 but I suspect its something like cultural laziness.
 There are some usual suspects that play a role.
 We have cognitive biases like confirmation bias which make us seek out things that support our beliefs, and other biases like the fundamental attribution error which make us demonise others, and a need for psychological comfort in the form of consistent explanations for complex or troubling aspects of the world.
 All these things make us gravitate towards various attractor states.
 But this requires the attractor states to be there in the first place.

 I think it’s not that prepping and woo-woo theory stacks are particularly good solutions to specific problems.
 I think the prepping and woo-woo theory stacks are just the most prevalent memes floating in the environment, and which handily capture a more general distaste for institutions.
 Take a woo-woo person and move them to Montana, and maybe they’d grow up prepper.